ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

   Kraken2 databases (for KrakenUniq nucleotide only).
 MicrobialDB consists of archaea, bacteria, viral, human, UniVec_Core, and eukaryotic pathogen genomes (EuPathDBv54) with contaminants removed.
-- Includes the (by default enabled) option to do a second pass Kraken2 protein translated search of the unclassified reads from the Kraken2 first pass and combining the report results before feeding into Bracken.
+- Includes the (default enabled) option to do a second pass Kraken2 protein translated search of the unclassified reads from the Kraken2 first pass and combining the report results before feeding into Bracken.
 - Properly handles TCGA WGS merged BAMs with mixed PE/SE reads and